Skip to content

-The Italian region of Puglia, known as Apulia in English, is the area making up the southern “heel of Italy‘s boot.”
+The Italian region of Puglia, known as Apulia in English, is the southern “heel of Italy’s boot.”
 It shares borders with the Ionian Sea to the southeast and the Adriatic Sea to the east.
 Its southern boundaries are the Gulf of Taranto and the Strait of Otranto.
+Puglia’s shoreline occupies more than 10% of the Italian coast.
+Indeed, a long shoreline means a variety of beaches, each with its unique charm.
+Puglia is home to 15 of the country’s 195 Blue Flag beaches.

 Spending the day on one of Puglia’s stunning beaches is one of the best and most relaxing things to do there.
 You will find plenty of beaches varying between pebbly and sandy beaches.
 You will also find some expansive beaches and other tiny coves.
 Each beach boasts crystal-clear seawater, which is the perfect shade of turquoise.

 Puglia is a region of contrasts, with the rugged cliffs of the Gargano Peninsula in the north giving way to the pristine sandy shores of Salento in the south.
 With over 800 kilometres of coastline, Puglia offers a diverse range of beach experiences for every type of traveller.
 Whether you’re seeking relaxation, water sports, or a vibrant beachside atmosphere, Puglia has it all.
+This guide covers where to go, when to visit, and how to make the most of your coastal adventure.

 Best Beaches in Puglia